 Your customers may not be looking to upkeep their homes, but the opportunities for consistent cash flows are still present.
-There are many ways to prepare for your slow season as it approaches.
+There are many ways to prepare for your slow season and to improve business productivity as it approaches.
 Your busy season is winding down and now is the time to incorporate some new strategies.

 Dedicate some time and effort during your busy months to collect information on your customers’ needs.
 This will be a great resource for you to reference for the slow season as it will help you figure out what you should be offering.
 You can also begin to offer these services leading up to the slow season.